 -

-Trimethoprim is an antibiotic - a type of medicine that kills bacteria.
-It’s a broad spectrum antibiotic, which means that it can kill a range of different bacteria.
+Trimethoprim is an antibiotic – a type of medicine that kills bacteria.
+It’s a broad-spectrum antibiotic, which means that it can kill a range of different bacteria.

-Trimethoprim is used to treat cystitis.
+The UTI antibiotic trimethoprim is used to treat cystitis.
 While cystitis means inflammation of the bladder and can be caused by many different things, the term is usually used as another way to describe a urinary tract infection that affects the bladder.
-Cystitis is caused by bacteria, and typically, it causes symptoms including:

 - a stinging or burning feeling when you pee